yunzhiclub/ng/projects/mock-api/README.md

 ```

 ## return HttpResponseBase
-You can return the HttpResponse.
+You can return the HttpResponse too.
 ```typescript
 new ApiInjector<HttpResponse<User>>(
         {